HaoranYi/kin_scripts/notes/shred.md

 This gives a matrix view of the encoding and decoding.

 ### generator polynomial view of encoding and decoding
-data -> bit string -> polynomial whose coefficient are bits
+data -> bit string -> polynomial in which coefficient are bits

 For example, an 8 – bit word 11001101 is represented by the following polynomial of order 7: